campuscode/rails-guides-pt-BR/pt-BR/contributing_to_ruby_on_rails.md

 The test suite runs with warnings enabled.
 Ideally, Ruby on Rails should issue no warnings, but there may be a few, as well as some from third-party libraries.
 Please ignore (or fix!) them, if any, and submit patches that do not issue new warnings.

+### Updating the Documentation

+The Ruby on Rails [guides](https://guides.rubyonrails.org/) provide a high-level overview of Rails' features, while the [API documentation](https://api.rubyonrails.org/) delves into specifics.

+If your PR adds a new feature, or changes how an existing feature behaves, check the relevant documentation, and update it or add to it as necessary.

+For example, if you modify Active Storage's image analyzer to add a new metadata field, you should update the [Analyzing Files](https://edgeguides.rubyonrails.org/active_storage_overview.html#analyzing-files) section of the Active Storage guide to reflect that.

 ### Updating the CHANGELOG

 The CHANGELOG is an important part of every release.
 It keeps the list of changes for every Rails version.

-You should add an entry **to the top** of the CHANGELOG of the framework that you modified if you're adding or removing a feature, committing a bug fix, or adding deprecation notices.
+You should add an entry **to the top** of the CHANGELOG of the framework you modified if you're adding or removing a feature, committing a bug fix, or adding deprecation notices.
 Refactorings and documentation changes generally should not go to the CHANGELOG.

 A CHANGELOG entry should summarize what was changed and should end with the author's name.
-You can use multiple lines if you need more space and you can attach code examples indented with 4 spaces.
+You can use multiple lines if you need more space, and you can attach code examples indented with 4 spaces.
 If a change is related to a specific issue, you should attach the issue's number.
 Here is an example CHANGELOG entry:

 ```
 *   Summary of a change that briefly describes what was changed.
 You can use multiple